stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 08 (P3L1) - Software Architecture.md

 ## Architectural Evolution

 When a system evolves, ideally its prescriptive architecture should be modified first.
 However, in practice this almost never happens.

+## Architectural Degradation

+Over time, two types of architectural degradation occurs for software systems with poor SWA:

+1. **Architectural drift**: introduction of architectural design decisions orthogonal to a system's prescriptive architecture
+2. **Architectural erosion**: introduction of architecture design decisions that violate a system's prescriptive architecture.